Indonesian Aerospace N-219: Development

 By June 2011, its price was forecast to be US$4 million each and it was expected to fly in 2014.
 The Indonesian Industry Minister requested Rp59 billion to build the prototype.

-In January 2012, the predicted development budget was about $30 million for 15 aircraft.
+In January 2012, the predicted development budget was about US$30 million for 15 aircraft.

-In August 2014, the forecast price rose to $5 million.
+In August 2014, the forecast price rose to US$5 million.

-The first metal was cut in September 2014, before a planned roll-out in August 2015 and certification in 2016, before EASA certification with support from Airbus for export.
+The first pieces of metal were cut for the plane in September 2014, before a planned roll-out in August 2015 and certification in 2016, before EASA certification with support from Airbus for export.
 First deliveries were scheduled for 2017.

 The roll-out was then scheduled in November 2015.

 In August 2016, Airbus was engaged to provide assistance with certification.

 The prototype entered testing after the November 2015 public introduction.
 The first prototype construction was planned to be completed in mid-2016 for a maiden flight at the end of 2016, but this first flight was delayed to March 2017 for certification in the same year and production start in 2018.
 In February, it was delayed again to April.

 After a series of high-speed taxiing runs on 11 August 2017 at Husein Sastranegara International Airport in Bandung, the prototype took off on 16 August 2017 for a 26-minute flight.
 At that time it was estimated that at least Rp 200 billion was needed to complete 200 hours of flight tests for certification from the Indonesian Transport Ministry.